telliott99/MyJava/part3/jar.rst

     > javac ObjA.java
     > javac ObjB.java

-Put code for this class which uses the first two classes into ``ObjStuff.java``
+Put this code for a class which uses the first two classes into ``ObjStuff.java``

 .. sourcecode:: java